We are extremely passionate about seeing the children of Fimpulu reach their full, God-given potential.

 From the beginning, education has been a focus of our work at Choshen Farm.
 We encourage and support schooling of Fimpulu's children, from preschool through high school, and on to the university years.

-The vision of Fimpulu Christian Preschool (FCP) is to maximize the God-given potential of every child by providing excellent early childhood education, and to introduce children to their Creator at a young age.
-The school consists of three classrooms, two playgrounds, six teachers, and an average of 150 students.
+The vision of Fimpulu Christian Community School is to maximize the God-given potential of every child by providing excellent Primary School education, and to introduce children to their Creator at a young age.
+The school currently consists of three classrooms, two playgrounds, six teachers, and an average of 200 students.

 - Baby Class: The local equivalent to an American nursery school, caters to 3 and 4 year olds